MWyssy/ce-terraform-further-tips-public/README.md

 * A **s3-conditional.tf** file that contains the terraform code
 * A **variables.tf** file that contains your variables - the S3 variable should have a default that indicates the book should not be made

+### 2. Modules

+A Terraform module is a collection of Terraform configuration files that can be used to create a specific type of infrastructure.

+Modules are a way to organise and reuse Terraform code, and they can be used to create complex infrastructure with a single command.

+In this exercise you will create your own custom [Terraform module](https://developer.hashicorp.com/terraform/language/modules)

+Your module should create:

+* An EC2 instance within the default VPC
+* A new key pair for the instance
+* A security group that allows SSH from your IP address (see if you can work out a dynamic way of obtaining your IP address)

+**🗒️ Note:** Avoid using hard coded inputs within your module.
+For example the VPC ID should be an input to the module and not hard coded so that the module is re-usable by other people.
+There are a number of opportunities where you should avoid using hard coded aspects - each time you find yourself hard coding a value such as the instance name then think about how you can allow that to be variable driven and configured instead of hard coded.

+You should then make use of your module within a **module-use-example.tf**

 ## Written questions